microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 8. Create a new view to show your challenge issues in a table view.

 9. Add a custom field to your issue.
-The custom field can be called cCmplexity and will be a single select type with the options (Very Easy, Easy, Hard and Very Hard).
+The custom field can be called Complexity and will be a single select type with the options (Very Easy, Easy, Hard and Very Hard).

 10. After you complete each of the following challenges, be sure to close each associated issue.